Uakisyu/Uakmut/README.md

 The PCB design will not be made public because this project was created for my own use, the source code is for reference only, and I will not release any compiled firmware.
 Currently, I have no intention of selling the PCB design, but commercial collaborations are possible...
 If you really need it, you can contact me on Telegram: @Uakisyu

+## Uakmut version Notes
+[Unreleased] Uakmut v1 is the first release version, implementing all features.
+[Unreleased] Uakmut v2 is an optimized version, aiming to reduce costs and replace the MCU with a lower-cost MCU.
+The source code will be modified to adapt to the new MCU.
+Of course, the latest changes will be pushed to the main branch.

 ## LICENSE
 This project is licensed under the **AGPL v3** license.